arsantiagolopez/preppy/README.md

 <h2 id="features">🎯 Features</h2>

 - Create personalized individual plates and track their calories and macros – proteins, carbs and fats.
-- Categorize your plates in categories and quickly find them.
+- Categorize your plates to easily locate them.
-- Find recipes from chefs all over the world and save your favorite ones.
+- Discover new recipes from chefs all over the world and save your favorite ones.
 - Filter marketplace recipes by name, proteins, carbs or fats.
 - Create daily, weekly or monthly meal plans to track your calorie intake.
-- Display your meal plans in a day by day basis schedule format.
+- Display your meal plans on a day-by-day basis format.

 <h2 id="tech">‎‍💻 Tech Stack</h2>